MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/appconfiguration-readme.md

 ### Async APIs

 Async client is supported.
-To use the async client library, import the AzureAppConfigurationClient from package azure.appconfiguration.aio instead of azure.appconfiguration
+To use the async client library, import the AzureAppConfigurationClient from package azure.appconfiguration.aio instead of azure.appconfiguration.

 <!-- SNIPPET:hello_world_sample_async.create_app_config_client -->